philschmid/philschmid/README.md

 Hello, my name is Philipp.
 I am 24 years old living in Nuremberg, Germany.

-Currently I am working as a machine learning engineer at technology incubation start up.
+Currently I am working as a machine learning engineer and tech lead at Hugging Face to democratize artificial intelligence through open source and open science..

-At work design and implement cloud-native machine learning architectures for fin-tech and insurance companies.
+In the past I designed and implemented cloud-native machine learning architectures for fin-tech and insurance companies.

 I found my passion for cloud concepts and machine learning 3 years ago.
 Since then I never stopped learning.
 Currently, I am focusing myself in the area NLP and how to leverage models like BERT, Roberta and GPT2 to generate business value.